Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-registry-management-generic-mqtt.md

 }
 ```

-The **error codes** are `400` if the request is malformed, `401` if the requester authentication was unsuccessful, `403` if the authenticated requester has no permission, `423` if entity is not removable and `500` if an unexpected error happens.
+The **error codes** are `400` if the request is malformed, `401` if the requester authentication was unsuccessful, `403` if the authenticated requester has no permission, `423` if the entity is not removable and `500` if an unexpected error happens.
 In these cases the response template payload is an [ErrorResponse](../data-models/error-response.md) JSON.

 ```
 {